 What happens if I only pay the minimum on my student loans?

-Making the minimum monthly payments on your student loan will generally result in your loan being paid off according to the original terms of your loan.
+Making the minimum monthly payments on your student loan will generally result in your loan being paid off according to the original terms of the loan.

 Is it worth paying off student loans early?